 A malfunctioning catalytic converter, as referenced above, can reach higher temperatures than in normal operating conditions.
 This can cause a fire if you drive slowly or park over flammable substances such as dry plants, wood, cardboard, etc. This could result in death or serious injury to the driver, occupants or others.

-11. Parking Brake Indicator
+11. Electronic Park Brake Failure Indicator - If Equipped

-This light indicates the parking brake is engaged.
+This light indicates the Electronic Parking Brake system requires service.

 12. Temperature Gauge